 There has been a shift in the use of digital software throughout industries.
 This is due to the rapid speed of platforms being built and the possibilities they present.
 Once manual, and mundane repetitive business tasks now have the potential to be automated, and streamlined.

-This means an organisation can create consistent procedures with automation technology resulting in time and money saved, and an increased efficiency.
+This means an organisation can create consistent procedures with automation technology resulting in time and money saved, and increased efficiency.
 Automating repetitive business tasks also keeps a business competitive.
-It reduces costs and focus can shift towards bringing core products, and features to market faster.
+It reduces costs and the focus can shift towards bringing core products and features to market faster.

 Businesses have now formed a reliance on being constantly connected.
 This is in order to provide a consistent, high level of service to their customers.
 Therefore they need to be using essential business platforms.
 In order to be able to share information with integrations, and build automated workflows for essential business processes.

-Types of platforms a SaaS business should be running are dependent on the size of the business, whether they are a start up or enterprise.
-Generally they should include a CRM, HR system, sales and marketing platform, customer success and service applications, ecommerce platform, and billing software.
+The types of platforms a SaaS business should be running are dependent on the size of the business, whether they are a start-up or an enterprise.
+Generally, they should include a CRM, HR system, sales and marketing platform, customer success and service applications, eCommerce platform, and billing software.
 Other essential platforms are email, point-of-sale, project management, and video conferencing.

 The type of essential business SaaS software an organisation should be running are those that will support growth.
-A software as a service that is scalable, efficient and complete.
+Software as a service that is scalable, efficient and complete.
 Applications that won’t cause any hindrance to business goals.
 Overall the platforms should aid organisational efficiency and digital transformation goals.

 Driving Organisational Efficiency